 In this lab, students gain experience working with participants across the life span (primarily childhood and late adulthood) from diverse ethnic heritages in real life settings, for example preschools, extended care programs, senior centers, and senior residential facilities.
 Research assistants engage in ethnographic (participation, interview, observation) and other methodological approaches.
 Assistants also code and analyze both qualitative and quantitative raw material.
 Research questions have applied value and inform the literature on play and developmental outcomes.
 Current studies explore the relationship between children's play, development, and literacy skills; and adult play, social attraction, and well-being.

+We conduct research generally on how the self influences romantic relationships, primarily in the context of self-expansion.
 This work focuses on a variety of relationship processes such as:

 attraction, relationship initiation, relationship maintenance, infidelity, break-up, as well as the benefits of self-expansion in non-relational contexts.